Growth Metrics

 Norwegian Cruise Line Holdings (NCLH) Long-Term Debt Issuances (2016 - 2025)

-Norwegian Cruise Line Holdings' Long-Term Debt Issuances history spans 14 years, with the latest figure at $512.0 million for Q4 2025.
+Norwegian Cruise Line Holdings (NCLH) has disclosed Long-Term Debt Issuances for 14 consecutive years, with $512.0 million as the latest value for Q4 2025.

-• Long-Term Debt Issuances for Q4 2025 was $512.0 million at Norwegian Cruise Line Holdings, down from $4.8 billion in the prior quarter.
+• Long-Term Debt Issuances hit $512.0 million in Q4 2025 for Norwegian Cruise Line Holdings, down from $4.8 billion in the prior quarter.